rociomer/rociomer.github.io/_pages/about.md

   - /about.html
 ---

 I am a tenure-track assistant professor in the [Data Science and AI](https://www.chalmers.se/en/departments/cse/research/dsai/Pages/default.aspx) division at Chalmers since January 2023.
 I head the [AI Laboratory for Molecular Engineering (AIME)](https://ailab.bio/) in the Department of Computer Science and Engineering.
-If you are a student/postdoc interested in doing research at the interface of machine learning and the life sciences in a vibrant and supportive environment, feel free to reach out via email to learn more about upcoming opportunities [in my group](https://ailab.bio/join-us) and [at Chalmers](https://www.chalmers.se/en/about-chalmers/Working-at-Chalmers/Vacancies/Pages/default.aspx)!
+If you are a student/postdoc interested in doing research at the interface of machine learning, life science, and materials science in a vibrant and supportive environment, feel free to reach out via email to learn more about upcoming opportunities [in my team](https://ailab.bio/join-us) and [at Chalmers](https://www.chalmers.se/en/about-chalmers/Working-at-Chalmers/Vacancies/Pages/default.aspx)!

 Previously, I was a postdoctoral associate in the [Coley group](https://coley.mit.edu/) at MIT, as well as an industrial postdoc in the [Molecular AI team](https://github.com/MolecularAI) at AstraZeneca.
 Throughout my postdoctoral career, I worked on the development of Generative AI for small molecule drug discovery.
-Before AstraZeneca, I was a PhD student in Professor Berend Smit’s molecular simulation group at [UC Berkeley](http://www.cchem.berkeley.edu/molsim/) and [EPFL](https://www.epfl.ch/labs/lsmo/).
+Before AstraZeneca, I was a PhD student in Professor Berend Smit’s molecular simulation group at [UC Berkeley](http://www.cchem.berkeley.edu/molsim/) and [EPFL](https://www.epfl.ch/labs/lsmo/) where I worked on materials discovery for carbon capture applications.
 I received my PhD in Chemistry from UC Berkeley in August 2018, and my BS in Chemistry from Caltech in June 2013.

 I am Mexican-American, originally from [Wilmington, California](https://en.wikipedia.org/wiki/Wilmington,_Los_Angeles), but I fell in love with Gothenburg when I moved here for my first postdoc!